 Something I mention when I’m giving talks is that your dreams won’t happen the way you expect them to.
 It’s a truth I’ve come to realize.
 A large part of life is being open to opportunities and following the threads to see where they lead.
 And this is where positive affirmation actually is a very good thing.
 It’s true, we shape our own realities.
 If we think negatively and only lament over our current situation (finances, relationships, work, etc…) then we close ourselves off to seeing the opportunities that could change it.
 It’s not that the opportunities aren’t there or that they magically manifest out of thin air if we start thinking positively.
 They are always there, but if we are too preoccupied with our frustrations, we don’t see them.
 When we set positive affirmations (I will turn my financial situation around, I will get an agent, I will start getting more bookings), we open ourselves up to seeing the opportunities that could lead to those outcomes.

 And the truth of it all?
 You’ll rarely notice when it actually does come to fruition.
 Since I was 13, I have dreamed of doing a professional Dean Martin & Jerry Lewis tribute act.
-It took years of performing for hundreds of seniors, bombing in front of 200 people, touring the US with a show to finally land the incredible concert I am apart of now–a show soon celebrating its fourth anniversary year.
+It took years of performing for hundreds of seniors, bombing in front of 200 people, touring the US with a show to finally land the incredible concert I am apart of now–a show that recently celebrated its 100th performance and third anniversary.
 I barely noticed when it all happened.
 One day, I just took a step back and thought “Wow…it’s what I wanted!”
 It didn’t come out of thin air.
 It came out of picturing, dreaming it, but then applying hard, concrete, determined action.
 Years of it.
 When I decided I wanted to focus more on speaking, within a month I booked two gigs and an emcee engagement.
+I’m now doing a TEDxTalk in 2020.
 It wasn’t magic.
 It took hard, strategic platform building of my website and online presence — something I continue to work at and manage.

 In retrospect, I was combining positive affirmations with hard work ethic even before reading The Secret.
 When I graduated the 8th grade, our ceremony took place in a beautiful auditorium on the campus of Queens University – Duncan McArthur Auditorium.
 At the time, I was toying with the ambitious idea of making a feature film by the time I graduated high school.
 I wrote in my journal, a few days later, that I would premiere said film at Duncna McArthur Auditorium.
 Wouldn’t you know it, after a year of pre-production, 57 grueling days of shooting, and two years of post-production, a professor at Queens University reached out to me wanting to help with the project.
 I premiered the film at Duncan McArthur Auditorium to a sold out audience — four years and a ton of hard work after writing that affirmation.